Lagrangian Floer theory and mirror symmetry on compact toric manifolds: equivariant and cyclically symmetric Kuranishi structures

-Our system of Kuranishi structures is compatible with this fiber product description. \item Our Kuranishi structures are $T^n$ equivariant in the sense of \cite{fooo09} Definition B.4. \item Our Kuranishi structures are invariant under the permutation of interior marked points. \end{enumerate} \end{prop} \begin{proof} The strategy of the proof of Proposition \ref{eqcyckuramain} is similar to the proof of \cite{fooo091} Proposition 3.1.
-We however need to be a bit careful for the local construction of the Kuranishi neighborhood since we need to perform the whole construction in a $T^n$ equivariant way.
+Including $(\Sigma,\vec z^+,u)$ in the compactified moduli space $\mathcal M_{0;\ell}(\beta)$ is slight abuse of notation, since the automorphism of $(\Sigma,\vec z^+,u)$ contains $S^1$ so it is not a stable map.
+(This group $S^1$ is the automorphism of $(D^2,0,u_0)$ which rotates $D^2$ around the center.)
+We include such an object $(\Sigma,\vec z^+,u)$ into the compactified moduli space $\mathcal M_{0;\ell}(\beta)$ and point out the appearance of such an object whenever it appears, and will explain the point we need to modify the necessary arguments. \end{rem} The proof of Proposition \ref{eqcyckuramain} occupies most of the rest of this section.
+The strategy of the proof of Proposition \ref{eqcyckuramain} is similar to the proof of \cite[Theorem 3.1]{fooo091}.
+However we need to be careful for the local construction of the Kuranishi neighborhood since we need to perform the whole construction in a $T^n$ equivariant way.
 We will discuss this point in detail below.